Juda77/LinearAlgebraComputerAPI/README.md

 programming skills.
 Even though there were already available linear algebra computers online, I thought it would be a fun challenge to try to implement my own computer and to implement it as a REST API so I could get practice with server side programming with Flask.

-This project has no front component, so it was tested with <a href="https://www.postman.com"/>shunting yard algorithm</a>
+This project has no front component, so it was tested with <a href="https://www.postman.com"/>Postman</a>
 </p>
 <h2>Supported Operations:</h2>
 <ul>